Choctaw County, Mississippi

 • 2005 - Hurricane Katrina impacts Choctaw County and surrounding areas

-This timeline provides a condensed summary of the historical journey of Choctaw County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Choctaw County, Mississippi.